Bible Readings

 To endless years the same.

-THOU shalt have no other gods before me.*
+Thou shalt have none other gods but me.*

-3. Thou shalt not take the name of the LORD thy God in vain; for the LORD will not hold him guiltless that taketh his name in vain.
+iii.
+Thou shalt not take the Name of the Lord thy God in vain.

-10. Thou shalt not covet thy neighbour’s house, thou shalt not covet thy neighbour’s wife, nor his manservant, nor his maidservant, nor his ox, nor his ass, nor any thing that is thy neighbour’s.
+x.
+Thou shalt not covet thy neighbour’s wife, nor his servant, nor his maid, nor his ox, nor his ass, nor any thing that is his.*

-* This does not rule out secular or indeed religious art; elsewhere in the Old Testament, Israel is explicitly commanded to make images to adorn the Temple at Jerusalem, including plants, animals and even human and angelic figures, though images of God himself have always been absolutely ruled out.
-Failure to appreciate these distinctions has caused much grief and suffering over the centuries.
+* Despite the opinion of the English Reformers, this cannot possibly rule out secular or indeed religious art; elsewhere in the Old Testament, Israel is explicitly commanded to make images to adorn the Temple at Jerusalem, including plants, animals and even human and angelic figures, though images of God himself have always been absolutely ruled out.
+It is a ban against the worship of fictitious gods conjured up out of man’s fears and hopes, and in the case of allowed images, worshipping them rather than the unseen person whom they represent.
+Failure to appreciate these distinctions has caused much unnecessary grief and suffering over the centuries.
 See The Restoration of the Icons, and our posts tagged History of Icons.

 * Jesus reminded Israel that the Sabbath rest must not itself become a burden: see Mark 2:23-28.